Croebh/Avrae-Customizations/Collections/Map Utilities/move.md

 This alias exists as a shortcut for players moving their token with the `!map` alias. `!move A3` is the equivalent to `!map -t ActiveCharacter -move A3`

+If you want, you can override the default target with a `-t`: `!map A3 -t SomeoneElse`

 More detailed help can be found inside the alias:

 `!map help` - Basic Commands and Tokens